If you’re reading this, you probably don’t enjoy using Instagram either.

 4. Takes a Lot More Work to Create Content for Instagram vs Other Apps

-- You need to master a 5+ content formats, including: Image, Reels, Lives, Stories, Video editing, Carousel posts.
-These formats are not easy to everyone.
-Especially video editing can take hours for a single post.
+- You need to master 5+ content formats, including: Images, Reels, Lives, Stories, Videos and Carousel posts.
+These formats are not easy to create.
+I know from experience, that proper video editing can take hours to produce a single post.

 - Captions writing.
 You can’t just post an image and pray it’s going to do well.
 Instagram posts perform better with relevant or story-telling captions.
 If you can’t write fluently, then you’re going to get stuck.

 - Choosing Hashtags.
 A post is not complete without 10 – 25 unique and relevant hashtags.
-So you’re wellcome to search the internet to find the best hashtags for your industry.
+So, you’re welcome to search the internet to find the best hashtags for your industry.
 Then you need to test a few variations until you find the hashtags that work for your page.

 - Posting A LOT OF CONTENT.
 Instagram CEO suggests that businesses post at least 3 posts on Feed per week, and 2-3 Instagram stories a day.
 Not to mention 2-4 Reels.
 That’s a lot of content to create, and you’ll need to use a content scheduling tool to plan it all in advance.

-5. Instagram will block your account for no reason
+5. Instagram can deactivate your account for no reason

-I’ve shared my personal story of how getting my Instagram account deactivated for “impersonating” myself has affected me and my business.
+Don’t get me started with the Instagram policy.
+I’ve already shared my personal experience of how my Instagram business account was wrongfully deactivated for “impersonating” myself.
+This has majorly affected me personally and my business growth.

 And I am not the only one.
-There are about 1000 people that wrote to me telling me they’re desperately trying to get back their deactivated Instagram accounts.
-And the majority don’t ever get a response back.
+There are about 1000s of people that wrote in my DMs they’re desperately trying to get back their deactivated Instagram accounts too.
+The majority don’t ever get a response back.

 And good luck with getting it back!